-All investment properties are valued at period end by Montagu Evans LLP, London.
+Full red book valuations and site visits are performed on all investment properties at year end by Montagu Evans LLP, London.
 Fees for the valuer are fixed and agreed on an annual basis.

 Valuations are reviewed and approved by the Directors.
 The basis of the valuations is as described in Note 2.
 All investment properties are categorised as level 3 in the IFRS 13 fair value hierarchy.
 Transfers between levels are deemed to occur at the end of the reporting period.
-There have been no transfers of properties between levels 1, 2 and 3 during the year (30 September 2021: none).
+There have been no transfers of properties between levels 1, 2 and 3 during the year (30 September 2022: none).

 An increase in passing rent or ERV would increase valuations of the investment properties.
 A decrease in the initial yield or equivalent yield would also increase the valuation.
 The effect of this sensitivity is detailed in Note 21.
-An equivalent yield of between 6.30% and 7.25% (30 September 2021: 6.15% and 7.25%) has been used in determining the fair value as at 30 September 2022.
+An equivalent yield of between 6.50% and 8.00% (30 September 2022: 6.30% and 7.25%) has been used in determining the fair value as at 30 September 2023.